Our evidence-based analysis of Phenylpiracetam features

 Some users say it particularly enhances memory, bringing back memories from many years ago.

-Phenylpiracetam is known to act as a psychostimulant, an effect that may be due in part to its chemical resemblance to phenethylamine substances like Adderall.
+Phenylpiracetam is known to act as a psychostimulant, which may be due to its chemical resemblance to phenethylamine substances like Adderall.

 A 2015 patent application for phenylpiracetam’s use as a sleep disorder treatment says tests on rats indicated the compound’s ability to combat sleepiness and improve motivation is stronger than that of methylphenidate and amphetamine.

-Many user self-reports indicate that phenylpiracetam’s stimulant effects are similar to those of modafinil, decreasing feelings of fatigue, and improving both productivity and social fluency.
+Many user self-reports indicate that phenylpiracetam’s stimulant effects are similar to those of modafinil, decreasing fatigue, and improving productivity and social fluency.

 Phenylpiracetam is included on WADA’s list of banned stimulants.

 Anxiety Reducer and Antidepressant

-Though there are no documented human studies on this aspect of phenylpiracetam, user reports confirm that it has significant anti-depressant and anti-anxiety effects.
+Though there are no documented human studies on this aspect of phenylpiracetam, user reports confirm significant antidepressant and anti-anxiety effects.

-Former Russian cosmonaut Aleksandr Serebrov, who took phenylpiracetam during his 197-day space voyage, said it was prescribed for its ability to enhance the performance of both the mind and body under high stress.
+Former Russian cosmonaut Aleksandr Serebrov, who took phenylpiracetam during his 197-day space voyage, said it was prescribed for its ability to enhance the mind and body’s performance under high stress.
 Serebov described phenylpiracetam as an “equalizer of the whole organism” and “completely excluding impulsiveness and irritability, inevitable in the conditions of high nervous tension of space flight.“

 How It Works

 Phenylpiracetam’s chemical structure is the same as piracetam, with an additional phenyl group attached.
-The phenyl group increases phenylpiracetam’s ability to dissolve in fats, oils, and lipids, which in turn may enhance its absorption within the body.
+The phenyl group increases phenylpiracetam’s ability to dissolve in fats, oils, and lipids, enhancing its absorption within the body.
 This property may explain why phenylpiracetam is more potent than piracetam and how it crosses the blood-brain barrier more readily and efficiently.

 Phenylpiracetam is fast-acting, detectable in the brain within 30 minutes of ingestion.
 It has a half-life of 2–3 hours.

 In the brain, phenylpiracetam has several mechanisms of action, most of which involve stimulating the production of various neurotransmitters.